We all have dreams every night and yet we know so little. What are the facts about dreams: What do they mean? Can we control them?

 You can have different, even a dozen dreams in one night

-The truth is that you do not see one dream a night, but rather dozens of them, say experts, just it is not possible to remember them all.
+The truth is that you do not see one dream a night, but rather dozens of them, say experts, it’s just impossible to remember them all.
 It is estimated that most people have more than 100 000 dreams in their lifetime.

 “The first dream takes about 5 minutes and the last one you see before you wake up can last from 45 minutes to an hour.”